chasesmith95/meshcache/README.md

 There are several client demos for meshcache.

 ## Tutorial
-Meshcache tutorials and documentation can be found
+Meshcache tutorials and documentation can be found in the following folders.

+## Contribution Guidelines

 ## Next Steps
 Obviously, there are many cool features and functionality that can be added.